 TV: Comedy here too.
-I'm trying to watch less by cutting out shows I don't really enjoy, but these will definitely stay in the rotation: The Big Bang Theory*, Daily Show, @midnight, Last Week Tonight, Modern Family, Archer, Sunny, Louie, The League, South Park.
+Solidly in the rotation: @midnight, Last Week Tonight, Modern Family, Archer, Sunny, Louie, The League, South Park.
 Also, That Mitchell & Webb Look, like most British comedy, is utter genius but BBC America never seems to show it anymore.

 Music: I love garage/sleaze/glam/hard rock, melodic/speed metal (I stop well short of the dark death stuff)...
 I think I could live in Scandinavia just for the concerts.
-For months now I've been unable to stop listening to Hardcore Superstar.
+I routinely find myself unable to stop listening to Hardcore Superstar.
 I also really like The Hellacopters, Imperial State Electric, Gluecifer, Turbonegro, Backyard Babies, The Hives, Kvelertak... the list goes on.

 Food: I imagine my tastes are not atypical for a 30ish male.
 Plus this section is long enough.

 Exercise.
 It's probably a stretch to call myself a gym rat, but it's important that I work this in.
 It helps my sleep and my mood.
 A ritual that's become important to me, at least during DST, is walking the two miles home from work while listening to the ballgame.
 (I endure the Sisyphean nightmare that is Atlanta Braves fanhood.
 No, I don't like the Chop either.
-Yes, I'm well aware we're going to suck this year.)
-One fact I'm proud of is that I weigh a good 45 pounds less than I did at the start of 2013.
+Yes, I happen to agree that we suck.)
+I credit it with my improved health in recent years.

 Humor.
 A good comedy show or banter with friends is always a good lift.
 On a nice Saturday or Sunday by myself, I'll combine this with the previous item by taking a long walk all around town with a few episodes of the Never Not Funny podcast.